thediveo/whalewatcher/README.md

   are advised to install Docker CE from Docker's package, as Debian's own packages tend to completely outdate function-wise over the lifespan of a particular Debian release.

+> **Fun Fact:** the tests covering containerd and CRI-O use a dockerized
+> container/cri-o image, leveraging the `kindest/base` image by the KinD SIG, in
+> ways the SIG surely didn't envision.

 The tests come with integrated leak checks: